bernmc/flashstor-trueNAS-fancontrol/README.md

 ## 1.5 Enable Developer Mode

-Only necessary for **TrueNAS-SCALE 23.x** (Corbia): Execute `install-dev-tools` from your root prompt.
+Only necessary for **TrueNAS-SCALE 23.x** (Cobia): Execute `install-dev-tools` from your root prompt.
 This will download and install a bunch of missing packages.
 It takes a few minutes.
 Once you've done this, don't bother trying to contact iX for help - they'll automatically delete any support requests.

 ---

 ## 2. Check the status of your current temp sensors